suhay/quest-log/README.md

 - The provided tags will flip to become their opposites
 - The lesser biased tag will become the strongest and the strongest the weakest when selecting the next pivot.

-## Development

-- Thread and Entry level flavor descriptions, such as setting and perpetual antagonists.
-- Conditional logic in dialog trees.
-- Text suppression while selecting dialog replies (more narrative).